 Following the election of Theresa May as Prime Minister in July 2016, I was appointed a Government Whip with responsibility for the Department of Health and the Department for Culture, Media and Sport.
 After the subsequent election in June 2017, I was made a Government Whip with responsibility for Her Majesty’s Treasury.
 From January 2018 until September 2021, I was Parliamentary Under-Secretary of State at the Department for International Trade, covering investment into the UK and then promoting UK exports.
 In January 2022, I was appointed as a Trade Envoy to Vietnam, Cambodia and Laos; giving me responsibility for building on existing relations between Britain and these three countries.
 In July 2022, I was appointed as Minister for Europe at the Foreign, Commonwealth and Development Office.
-As of September 2022, I am the Minister for Climate and attend Cabinet.
+In September 2022 I became Minister for Energy and Climate and, following the restructuring of the Ministerial Departments in February 2023, I am currently the Minister for Energy Security and Net Zero.

 As your MP

 I am immensely proud to represent the people of Beverley and Holderness.
 I work actively on local and national issues in Parliament and cooperates closely with local Councillors on behalf of my constituents.